steve-jansen/cordova-ios-emailcomposer/README.md

 * Modify the `Cordova.plist` Plugins section to include: key EmailComposer value EmailComposer

-# Usage
+### Example Implementation

 An example of using this plugin will be copied by the cordova-cli to your Xcode project as `www/examples/EmailComposer.html`.
 The example depends on some of the files used by the Cordova Hello, World example.
-Add an href like `<a href="examples/EmailComposer.html">Email Composer</a> in your `www/index.html` source to view the example within your app.
+Add an href like below to your `www/index.html` source to view the example within your app.

-An example JS implemenation using `cordova.require`:
+    <a href="examples/EmailComposer.html">Email Composer</a>

+### Usage

+Using `cordova.require`:

     var emailComposer = cordova.require('emailcomposer.EmailComposer')

-    /* alternatively loads as just EmailComposer or window
+    /* alternatively exists in global scope as EmailComposer if you embed via a script tag */

     emailComposer.show({
       to: 'to@example.com',